safetyAI/ChatSafetyAI/README.md

 YOU ACCEPT AND AGREE THAT ANY USE OF OUTPUTS FROM OUR SERVICE IS AT YOUR SOLE RISK AND YOU WILL NOT RELY ON OUTPUT AS A SOLE SOURCE OF TRUTH OR FACTUAL INFORMATION, OR AS A SUBSTITUTE FOR PROFESSIONAL ADVICE.

 ### Limitation of Liability
+WE MAKE NO CLAIM OF RESPONSIBILITY FOR ANY PARTIAL OR TOTAL LOSS, ALTERATION, DELETION, DESTRUCTION, DAMAGE, FAILURE TO MAINTAIN OR STORE, RELEASE, LEAKAGE, OR DENIAL OF ACCESS, OF ANY OF THE DATA UPLOADED TO DROPBOX, POSIT'S SHINYAPPS.IO, THE OPENAI API, OR ANY OTHER THIRD PARTY SERVER OR CLOUD-BASED SOLUTION USED BY VENDOR AS PART OF THEIR WORK FOR CLIENT, FOR ANY REASON WHATSOEVER.

 WE WILL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR EXEMPLARY DAMAGES, INCLUDING DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, OR DATA OR OTHER LOSSES, EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 OUR AGGREGATE LIABILITY UNDER THESE TERMS WILL NOT EXCEED ​​THE GREATER OF THE AMOUNT YOU PAID FOR THE SERVICE THAT GAVE RISE TO THE CLAIM DURING THE 12 MONTHS BEFORE THE LIABILITY AROSE.
 THE LIMITATIONS IN THIS SECTION APPLY ONLY TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.

 Some countries and states do not allow the disclaimer of certain warranties or the limitation of certain damages, so some or all of the terms above may not apply to you, and you may have additional rights.
 In that case, these Terms only limit our responsibilities to the maximum extent permissible in your country of residence.